Velvet Revolution: 23 November

 The evening news showed factory workers heckling Miroslav Štěpán, the Prague Communist Secretary.
 The military informed the Communist leadership of its readiness to act (ultimately, it was never used against demonstrators).
 The military and the Ministry of Defense were preparing for actions against the opposition.
 Immediately after the meeting, however, the Minister of Defence delivered a TV address announcing that the army would never undertake action against the people and called for an end to demonstrations.

 24 November

-The entire Presidium, including General Secretary Miloš Jakeš, resigned, and Karel Urbánek, a more moderate Communist, was named General Secretary.
+The entire Presidium, not including General Secretary Miloš Jakeš, resigned, and Karel Urbánek, a more moderate Communist, was named General Secretary.
 Federal Television showed pictures from 17 November for the first time and presented the first television address of Václav Havel, dealing mostly with the planned general strike.
 Czechoslovak TV and Radio announced that they would join the general strike.
 A discussion with representatives of the opposition was broadcast by the Slovak section of Federal Television.
 The opposition was represented by Ján Budaj, Fedor Gál and Vladimír Ondruš, while the Communists were represented by Štefan Chudoba (director of Bratislava automotive company), Peter Weiss (secretary of the Institute of Marx-Leninism of the Communist party of Slovakia) and the director of Steelworks Košice.
 It was the first free discussion on Czechoslovak television since its inception.
 As a result, the editorial staff of Slovak newspapers started to join the opposition.